volbus/gmtflasher/README.md

 might not be the best implementation.

 It has a simple xml device definition file, that can be easily edited to fit other MCUs, if not already defined.
+The file is installed in /usr/share/gmtflasher/gmtflasher_devices.xml

-When compiling code the full device definition (option bytes, eeprom and flash) can be assembled into one hex file, and selectively programmed into the MCU.
+When compiling code, the full MCU definition (option bytes, eeprom and flash) can be assembled into one hex file, and selectively programmed into the MCU.
 This has the advantage of a single hex file versus separate files for option bytes, eeprom and flash memory.
 It also skips by default pages that already have the same content, this greatly reducing the number of write cycles during development.
 Some STM8 devices have an endurance of only 100 erase/write cycles according to